Saturday, December 6, 2025

 I hope you discover new inspiration today.

-small items
+quilts and small items

 I wish everyone a happy and creative week.
 Thanks so much for stopping by.